RashidISOM/SmartNorthFL/README.md

 Start the machine with
 `source newenv/bin/activate`
 Next we need to install our packages onto the newenv machine
-`pip3 install django django-crispy-forms django-filter mysqlclient`
+`pip3 install django django-crispy-forms django-filter pylint-django mysqlclient`
 Now cd into the TechpointSOS directory and run the following command to start the server
 `python manage.py runserver`
 You can now access the website at `http://127.0.0.1:8000/`